-Start-up company incorporated in as University of Porto spin-off developing innovative solutions to improve therapies, promoting healthier lives and well-being among patients with neuromuscular disorders.
+University of Porto spin-off company developing innovative solutions to improve therapies, promoting healthier lives and well-being among patients with movement disorders.

 What we're doing